CarliJoy/intersection_examples/README.md

 For short exchange and discussion you can use [this Discord server](https://discord.gg/wDWAbXatWt).

 If you want to contribute to this repo [write into this issue](https://github.com/CarliJoy/intersection_examples/issues/4).

+The general state is [tracked in this issues](https://github.com/CarliJoy/intersection_examples/issues/8).